pivotal-cf/docs-layout-repo/README.md

 # docs-layout-repo

-The centralized layout repository for Pivotal and Cloud Foundry documentation, for use with [Bookbinder](https://github.com/pivotal-cf/bookbinder).
+This is the centralized layout repository for Pivotal and Cloud Foundry documentation, for use with [Bookbinder](https://github.com/pivotal-cf/bookbinder).

+This repository is intended to contain layouts, formatting, and styles used across all (or most) documentation sets.

+**Note**: Content specific to a book should be stored in the book, and not in this repo.
+For example, all subnav templates for the documentation set published by the docs-book-pcfservices book should be stored in the docs-book-pcfservices repository.

-To use this layout repo, include the following in your book's `config.yml`:
+To include this centralized layout repository in your book, add the following line to your book's config.yml:

 ```
 layout_repo: pivotal-cf/docs-layout-repo
 ```

+Note: You must clone this repo in order to bind locally.

+Upon running bind or watch, all files from the layout repo will be used in the bound book.

 ### Overview

 All book-specific overrides should be done in the following files in your book's `master_middleman/source` directory, according to the type of changes you would like to make.

 Upon running `bind` or `watch`, all files from the layout repo will be used in the bound book.
-Any files of the same name held in your book's `master_middleman/source` will override files of the same name provided by this repo.

-**Note:**
-You must clone this repo in order to bind locally.

 ### Styles
 Overrides are held in two files: